 Go to File > Options > Customize Ribbon, and then enable Developer.

 Important!
 A known issue and how to avoid it

-There’s a known issue with Dynamics 365-generated Word templates and Office Word.
+There’s a known issue with Customer Engagement apps-generated Word templates and Office Word.
 In the next section, you’ll be adding XML content control fields to the Word template.

 A few things can cause Word to freeze, requiring you to use Task Manager to stop Word: